Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 - Eighth Cranial Nerve: Tinnitus, hearing loss, and vestibular symptoms are indicative of eighth nerve involvement.
 Audiological testing typically reveals sensorineural hearing loss.

-- Seventh Cranial Nerve (Facial Nerve): Sensory fibers of the facial nerve may be affected before the motor fibers, leading to hypesthesia (reduced sensation) or pain in the external auditory canal (Hitzelberger’s sign), loss of taste on the anterior two-thirds of the tongue, delayed blink reflex, and reduced lacrimation.
+- Seventh Cranial Nerve (Facial Nerve): Sensory fibres of the facial nerve may be affected before the motor fibres, leading to hypesthesia (reduced sensation) or pain in the external auditory canal (Hitzelberger’s sign), loss of taste on the anterior two-thirds of the tongue, delayed blink reflex, and reduced lacrimation.

 - Other Cranial Nerves: Although less common, large vestibular schwannomas may affect additional cranial nerves, including the glossopharyngeal (IX), vagus (X), accessory (XI), and hypoglossal (XII) nerves, leading to dysphagia, nasal regurgitation, vocal changes, and other deficits.
 In rare cases, the oculomotor (III), trochlear (IV), and abducens (VI) nerves may also be involved.